Eduard6421/RONLI/README.md

         \ gpt_checkpoints - folder which hosts checkpoitns during RO-GPT2 model training
         \ nli_learning - folder which contains the implementation of the suggested baselines

 ## Getting Started <a name = "getting_started"></a>

 ### Installing Prerequisites <a name = "prerequisites"></a>

 The environment dependencies can be found insitde the env.yml file.
-An dedicated env can be created automatically with the command
+An dedicated env can be created automatically with the command:
 ```
 conda env create -f my_env.yml
 ```

 #### Attention!

-CBOW have a dependency on the fastText libray.
+CBOW have a dependency on the fastText library.
 Due to no available pywheel for Windows we recommend building it locally.
 This can be easily done by running inside the conda environment the command:

 ```
 bash prereq_install.sh